janniklth/janniks-web-app/README.md

 ### Stock Dashboard
 - Watchlist is not updated in real-time, because of limited API calls per day.

+### Bootstrap Buttons
+- Bootstrap buttons are not displayed correctly sometimes
+- The buttons resize on click for some reason
+- I tried to fix it, but it was not reproducible on other projects

 Feel free to explore and provide feedback.
 Happy browsing!